coleridge113/BinarySearchTree/README.md

 # Binary Search Tree Project

-This project implements a **Binary Search Tree (BST)** using Java and the Spring Framework.
+This project implements a **Binary Search Tree (BST)**.
 The BST is a fundamental data structure used for efficient searching, insertion, and deletion operations.

 ## Features